aayani/pet-store/README.md

 # Pet Store

-A sample micro-services project built using [Node.js](https://nodejs.org) and [Docker](https://docker.com) with GraphQL API for managing a pet store
+A sample micro-services project built using [Node.js](https://nodejs.org) and [Docker](https://docker.com) with GraphQL for managing a pet store

 ## Getting Started